jopemachine-arvis/arvis-store/README.md

 3. `internal/statis-store.json`'s information updates only when extensions are created or need to be changed by the extension creator

-4. `arvis-store publish` command creates a PR that adds your extension to the `internal/store.json` and `internal/static-store.json`.
+4. `arvis-store publish` command creates a PR that adds your extension to the `internal/static-store.json`.

 ## Related